SUDDEN DESU

 I can say with certainty that it is an older version of the game, and I think there are enough data points in the code to confirm that it is a location test in particular.

 First of all, the game is complete, or at least Chapter 1 is.
 You can get up to and defeat the final boss and get the ending cutscene.
 Second, the game is in international mode, giving it the English cutscenes and alternate title screen (more on that in a moment).
-To me, this indicates it was probably in a public space, ready for someone to play all the way through if they had the quarters, and was built for a location outside Japan.
+To me, this indicates it was probably in a public space, ready for someone to play all the way through if they had the money/time, and was built for a location outside Japan.

 With new information from System11 on the PCB’s history, there is external evidence for this as well: